Smithsonian/dpo-cook/docs/content/docs/getting-started/index.md

 ##### tools.json

 Information about processing tools: path to the executable, version, timeout in seconds and the maximum number of instances this tool can run simultaneously.

+Please have a look at the tool documentation pages to see a configuration example for each tool.

 ##### clients.json